denkwerk/npm-dw-styleguide/README.md

 - `inputPath`: The path where all the markup can be found. __This is required.__
 - `outputPath`: The path where the rendered files will be put. __This is required.__
 - `docPath`: The path where all documentation files can be found.
+- `inputPagesPath`: The input pages path.
+- `outputPagesPath`: The output pages path.

+- `templateStyleguideStylesheet`: The stylesheets to include.

-- `stylesheets`: The stylesheets to include.
+- `templateSrcStylesheets`: The stylesheets to include.
-- `headerScripts`: The scripts added in the head-section of the document,
+- `templateSrcHeaderScripts`: The scripts added in the head-section of the document,
-- `footerScripts`: The scripts added at the end of the document body.
+- `templateSrcFooterScripts`: The scripts added at the end of the document body.
-- `headEndCode`: Code block at the end of document head;
+- `templateSrcHeadEndCode`: Code block at the end of document head;
-- `bodyStartCode`: Code block at the start of document body;
+- `templateSrcBodyStartCode`: Code block at the start of document body;
-- `bodyEndCode`: Code block at the end of document body;
+- `templateSrcBodyEndCode`: Code block at the end of document body;

 - `templatesPath`: The root folder for the nunjucks-templates
+- `templateSrcPath`: The root folder for the nunjucks-templates for the iframe/content template
 - `fullTemplate`: The filename/relative path to the full styleguide template
 - `reducedTemplate`: The filename/relative path to the reduced (single view) template
 - `iframeTemplate`: The filename/relative path to the sindlge iframe template)